hillarykoch/cgibbs.jl/README.md

 Companion Julia module for CLIMB R package

 **NOTE: this package was developed in Julia v1.0.2, and likely is not back-compatible with older versions.
-It has been tested to be compatible with v1.5.3**
+It has been tested to be compatible with v1.5.3, as well as the experimental (as of 07/23/2022) v1.8.0 for macOS ARM for M-series processors**

 ## Installation